-If parents disagree with established rules of conduct, policies, or practices, they can express their concern through the problem resolution procedure.
+If parents disagree with established rules of conduct, policies, or practices, they can express their concerns through the problem-resolution procedure.

-If a situation occurs when parents believe that a decision affecting them is unjust or inequitable, they are encouraged to make use of the following steps.
-The parents may discontinue the procedure at any step.
+If a situation occurs when parents believe that a decision affecting them is unjust or inequitable, they are encouraged to make use of the following steps: The parents may discontinue the procedure at any step.

 - Step 1.
-Communicate with the classroom teacher via telephone, email, and or send a note discussing the concern.
+Communicate with the classroom teacher via telephone, email, or send a note discussing the concern.
 Email addresses are available at the front desk and on the school web page. - Step 2.
 Schedule a Parent Teacher Conference with the classroom teacher to discuss the concern further if needed.
-At this meeting, establish next steps or goals and the process for follow up, as necessary.
+At this meeting, establish the next steps or goals and the process for follow up, as necessary.
 For unresolved concerns, please follow Step 3. - Step 3.
 Schedule an appointment with the school administration. - Step 4.
 Contact or schedule an appointment with FORZA Education Management. - Step 5.
-Submit your concerns in writing to the Parrish Charter Academy School Board of Directors and the concern will be discussed at the next Board Meeting.
+Submit your concerns in writing to the Parrish Charter Academy School Board of Directors, and the concerns will be discussed at the next Board Meeting.
 Please seal your concern in an envelope and deliver it to the office manager.
 You can also attend the Board Meeting and address the Board during the Public Comment opportunity.
 Note: No individual Board Member can address your concerns per Florida State Law.
 The issue must be addressed by the full Board.

-Parents may also, at any time, request to have an item placed on the Board agenda.
-The parents must put the request in writing to the principal at least twenty-four hours before a Board Meeting.
-Not every problem can be resolved to everyone's total satisfaction, but only through discussion and understanding of mutual problems can parents and educators develop confidence in each other.
-This confidence is important to keep the home-school partnership strong.
+Parents have the option to request agenda items for the Board's consideration.
+Requests must be submitted in writing to the principal at least twenty-four hours prior to a Board Meeting.
+While not every issue may be resolved to complete satisfaction, open discussion fosters mutual understanding between parents and educators.
+This trust is vital for maintaining a robust home-school partnership.